Engineering of Anyons on M5-Probes via Flux Quantization: Flux-Quantization on M5-Probes

 {\bf Theorem} \cite[Thm.
 3.1]{GSS24-SuGra}: On an 11D super-spacetime $X$ with C-field super-flux $(G_4^s, G_7^s)$:

 Next, on the super-subspace $

 $ fixed by the involution $\Gamma_{012345} \,\in\, \mathrm{Pin}^+(1,10)$ we have:

-To globalize this situation, say that a super-immersion $ $ is {\bf $\sfrac{1}{2}$BPS M5} if it is ``locally like'' $\phi_0$, and say that {\bf B-field super-flux} on such an M5-probe is a super-form with these co-frame components:
+To globalize this situation, say that a super-immersion $ $ is {\bf $\sfrac{1}{2}$BPS M5} if it is ``locally like'' $\phi_0$, and say that {\bf B-field super-flux} on such an M5-probe is a super-form with these co-frame components: where we are highlighting that with $H_3^0$ vanishing, by the above, the gravitino contribution to the superform vanishes.

 {\bf Theorem} \cite[\S 3.3]{GSS24-FluxOnM5}: On a super-immersion $\phi_s$ with B-field super-flux $H_3^s$:

 In particular, the (non-linear self-)duality conditions on the ordinary fluxes are {\it implied}: $G_4 \leftrightarrow G_7$ and $H_3 \leftrightarrow H_3$.